 The local minivans are very frequent on the main island of Efate so it doesn’t take much effort to get around using public transport.

-Car hire in Vanuatu
+Car hire Options – Vanuatu Travel Guide

 The island is quite easy to drive around – but mind the potholes!
 Driving is on the right-hand side of the road in Vanuatu.
-Renting a car can definitely save you time exploring different beaches and reaching highlights of the islands.
+Renting a car can definitely save you time exploring different beaches and reaching the highlights of the islands.

 Vanuatu Travel Guide: Where to stay in Vanuatu?